-The short pontificate (March 1829 - November 1830) of Pope Pius VIII (Cardinal Francesco Saverio Castiglioni) was uneventful
+The short pontificate (March 1829 - November 1830) of Pope Pius VIII (Cardinal Francesco Saverio Castiglioni from Cingoli, a small town in the Marches) was uneventful

-with the exception of his recognition of Louis-Philippe of Orléans as King of the French (not of France): in July 1830 a revolt caused King Charles X to abdicate in favor of his 10-year-old grandson: the Chamber of Deputies ignored this decision and proclaimed Louis-Philippe (a cousin of the king) the constitutional monarch of the French.
+with the exception of his recognition of Louis-Philippe of Orléans as King of the French (not of France): in July 1830 a revolt caused King Charles X to abdicate in favour of his 10-year-old grandson: the Chamber of Deputies ignored this decision and proclaimed Louis-Philippe (a cousin of the King) the constitutional monarch of the French.

-Metternich, the Austrian Prime Minister, was very disappointed by the pope's decision to recognize Louis-Philippe as a legitimate sovereign: this papal act did not give him the pretext for military action.
+Metternich was very disappointed by the Pope's decision to recognize Louis-Philippe as a legitimate sovereign: this papal act did not give him the pretext for military action.

 The conclave which followed the death of Pope Pius VIII lasted more than 50 days during which a plot organized by Louis-Napoléon Bonaparte, a nephew of the former French Emperor, was discovered.
 The cardinals decided that they could not delay the election of a new pope and reached an agreement on Cardinal Mauro Cappellari, who chose to be called Pope Gregory XVI.

 The newly elected pope had to face riots in Bologna and other towns: Austria sent troops to restore order.
-The Great Powers believed that the riots were partly due to the poor economic conditions of the Papal State, which seemed unable to profit from the increase in productivity brought about by the industrial revolution; they sent to Pope Gregory XVI a memorandum calling for economic reforms.
-Pope Gregory did not accept this advice and a few years later he even stated that railways were a Devil's invention; he opposed gas lighting as well.
+The Great Powers believed that the riots were partly due to the poor economic conditions of the Papal State, which seemed unable to profit from the increase in productivity brought about by the industrial revolution; they sent a memorandum calling for economic reforms to Pope Gregory XVI, who did not accept their advice; a few years later he even stated that railways were an evil invention; he opposed gas lighting as well.